ThornM9/jumpcutter/README.md

 Since my GitHub is more like a dumping ground or personal journal, I'm not going to be actively updating this GitHub repo.
 But if you do want a version of jumpcutter that is actively being worked on, please do check on the version at https://jumpcutter.com/!
 There's way more developers fixing bugs and adding new features to that tool, and there's a developer's Discord server to discuss anything JC-related, so go check it out!

+# Binaries
+There are some pre-built binaries, using these are the easiest way to use jumpcutter.

+1. Download the binary for your operating system from the releases tab of the github repo
+2. Open your terminal and navigate to the folder containing the binary executable.

+Basic usage:

+`jumpcutter --input_file <input media path> --sounded_speed <speed multiplier> --silent_speed <speed multiplier>`

+Process a folder of media:

+`jumpcutter --input_folder <input directory> --sounded_speed <speed multiplier> --silent_speed <speed multiplier>`

+More information and configuration options:

+`jumpcutter --help`

 ## Some heads-up:

 It uses Python 3.